A Guide to Cleaning and Speeding up Your Slow Mac

 Some quick tips for busy apps

-Finally, if all else fails, force quit the app by Command Tabbing to it and pressing Command Shift Option Escape.
-Alternatively, you can press Command Option Escape to open the force quit window and select the problem app from the table.
-Command Option Escape is the closest thing to Control Alt Delete on Windows.
+Finally, if all else fails, force quit the app by Command-Tabbing to it and pressing Command-Shift-Option-Escape, or Command-Shift-Option-Function-Tab if you're Mac's keyboard doesn't have an Escape key.
+Alternatively, you can press Command-Option-Escape, or Command-Option-Function-Tab if you're Mac's keyboard doesn't have an Escape key, to open the force quit window and select the problem app from the table.
+Command Option Escape is the closest thing to Control-Alt-Delete on Windows.

 On the other hand, if the issue spreads to the point that your computer has gone completely unresponsive, there is likely a deeper problem with your system.
-If such a problem occurs, first try pressing and holding the power button for about a second.
-In the resulting dialog, click restart.
+If such a problem occurs, first try pressing and holding the power button for about a second, and clicking restart in the resulting dialog.
 If that doesn’t work, perform a force shutdown by pressing and holding the power button for about ten-seconds then pressing it again to turn the computer back on.

 Important: if you force shutdown your computer, you’ll lose any unsaved work, so do this only as a last resort.